owenlongbo/McImage/README.md

 - 0.0.3 : Add webp !
 It will auto convert your png (without alpha in min API < 18 and not work in min API < 14) and jpg to webp if it will become more small.
 - 0.0.2 : Improve the log.

+### Who is using

+I can put your icon with one link at here if you use McImage.
+My email b3069741@gmail.com

 ### Use

 The first, add the plugin in your project root build.gradle.